Nebethane, Nicosia: Location

 The quarter is situated in the centre of the old city of Nicosia within the walls.
 It lies between Paphos Street and Alexander the Great Street.
 Its western border runs along Alexios Komnenos and Artemis Streets, and in the east along Pericles and Ledra Streets.

+Nebethane quarter is bordered on the north by the quarters of Karamanzade and Iplik Bazar–Korkut Effendi, to the east by Phaneromeni, to the south by Tabakhane, to the west by Ayios Andreas (Tophane).

 Demographics

+At the last census in 2021 Nebethane had a population of 155.

-At the last census, conducted in 2011, Nebethane had a population of 189, a slight increase from its population of 175 in 2001 and 139 in 1992.
+At the census in 2011 Nebethane had a population of 189, a slight increase from its population of 175 in 2001 and 139 in 1992.
 Before the communal troubles the population was much larger (see history).